Random curves, scaling limits and Loewner evolutions: Introduction

 Oded Schramm's introduction of SLE as the only possible conformally invariant scaling limit of interfaces has led to much progress in our understanding of 2D lattice models at criticality.
 For several of them it was shown that interfaces (domain wall boundaries) indeed converge to Schramm's SLE curves as the lattice mesh tends to zero \cite{smirnov-2001-,smirnov-2001-p,smirnov-2003-,lawler-schramm-werner-2004-, schramm-sheffield-2005-,smirnov-2010-,camia-newman-2007-,schramm-sheffield-2009-}.

 All the existing proofs start by relating some observable to a discrete harmonic or holomorphic function with appropriate boundary values and describing its scaling limit in terms of its continuous counterpart.
 Conformal invariance of the latter allowed then to construct the scaling limit of the interface itself by sampling the observable as it is drawn.
-The major technical problem in doing so is how to deduce the strong convergence of interfaces from some weaker notions.
+The major technical problem in doing so is how to deduce from some weaker notions the strong convergence of interfaces, i.e., the convergence in law with respect to the topology induced by the uniform norm to the space of continuous curves, which are only defined up to reparametrizations.
 So far two routes have been suggested: first to prove the convergence of the driving process in Loewner characterization, and then improve it to convergence of curves, cf. \cite{lawler-schramm-werner-2004-}; or first establish some sort of precompactness for laws of discrete interfaces, and then prove that any sub-sequential scaling limit is in fact an SLE, cf. \cite{smirnov-2003-}.

 We will lay framework for both approaches, showing that a rather weak hypotheses is sufficient to conclude that an interface has sub-sequential scaling limits, but also that they can be described almost surely by Loewner evolutions.
 We build upon an earlier work of Aizenman and Burchard \cite{aizenman-burchard-1999-}, but draw stronger conclusions from similar conditions, and also reformulate them in several geometric as well as conformally invariant ways.